LAVA-LAB/lava-lab.github.io/_pages/photos.md

     </div>
 </div>
 <div class="caption">
-	Eline Bovy reived the best thesis award at BNAIC 2023 in Delft, The Netherlands.
+	Eline Bovy received the best thesis award at BNAIC 2023 in Delft, The Netherlands.
 </div>

 ## AISoLA 2023